SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 1. a presenter can have multiple layouts and
 2. that layouts can be defined dynamically.

-In Spec 2.0, layouts are by default dynamic and are expressed at the instance level.
+In Spec, layouts are dynamic by default and are expressed at the instance level.
 To allow backward compatibility, it is still possible to define a `defaultLayout` _class_ side method that returns a layout instead of using a `defaultLayout` instance side method but it is not the recommended way.

 #### initializePresenters